CapriTechLimited/5G-SAT/README.md

 ![5G-SAT screenshot design phase security analysis](https://raw.githubusercontent.com/CapriTechLimited/5G-SAT/master/assets/screenShot4.png)

-5G-SAT supports a light and a dark color theme.
-The colors themes are based on Atom's [One Dark](https://github.com/atom/one-dark-syntax) and [One Light](https://github.com/atom/one-light-syntax).
-You can switch between the themes by typing `toggle` in ASTo's console (bottom right corner, cmd/ctrl + l).
-To make the change persistent between startups you need to modify the `config.colorTheme` variable in the `./app/settings/config.js` file.
-The value can either be `dark` or `light`.

 ## Color themes

 ASTo supports a light and a dark color theme.
 The colors themes are based on Atom's [One Dark](https://github.com/atom/one-dark-syntax) and [One Light](https://github.com/atom/one-light-syntax).
 To switch between themes use the toggle button on the bottom left corner.